Skip to content

 Calculations & Formulas

 A lease mechanism that adjusts variable operating expenses upward to reflect what they would have been if the building were fully occupied (typically 95%).
-Gross-ups prevent inflated costs when occupancy is low but also ensure tenants pay their true share.
+Gross-ups are designed to ensure each tenant pays their true share of common costs.

 Base YearOperating ExpensesPro-Rata Share